starchx/devlab-eks-alb-2048game/README.md

+## About this lab

+[Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) is an API resource that allows you manage external or internal HTTP(S) access to Kubernetes services running in a cluster.
+[Amazon Elastic Load Balancing Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/features/#Details_for_Elastic_Load_Balancing_Products) is a popular AWS service that load balances incoming traffic at the application layer (layer 7) across multiple targets.
+The lab walks through the steps of setting up ALB Ingress controller, deploying sample applicatoin (2048 game) and exposing the application publicly via ALB.

 ## How Kubernetes Ingress works with [aws-alb-ingress-controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller)

 The following diagram details the AWS components that the aws-alb-ingress-controller creates whenever an Ingress resource is defined by the user.
 The Ingress resource routes ingress traffic from the Application Load Balancer(ALB) to the Kubernetes cluster.